idiap/facereclib/doc/experiments.rst

   ..
 TODO::
     Document the remaining parameters of the PLDA

-* :py:class:`facereclib.tools.BIC`: Computes the Bayesian intrapersonal/extrapersonal classifier (:py:class:`bob.learn.misc.BICTrainer`).
+* :py:class:`facereclib.tools.BIC`: Computes the Bayesian intrapersonal/extrapersonal classifier (:py:class:`bob.learn.linear.BICTrainer`).
+  In this generic implementation, any distance or similarity vector that results as a comparison of two images can be used.
   Currently two different versions are implemented: One with [MWP98]_ and one without (a generalization of [GW09]_) subspace projection of the features.
+  A simple configuration file can be found in `facereclib/configurations/tools/bic.py <file:../facereclib/configurations/tools/bic.py>`_, while `facereclib/configurations/tools/bic_jets.py <file:../facereclib/configurations/tools/bic_jets.py>`_ contains a more complex setup including the definition of a particular ``comparison_function``.

-  - ``distance_function``: The function to compare the features in the original feature space.
+  - ``comparison_function``: The function to compare the features in the original feature space.
     For a given pair of features, this function is supposed to compute a vector of similarity (or distance) values.
     In the easiest case, it just computes the element-wise difference of the feature vectors, but more difficult functions can be applied, and the function might be specialized for the features you put in.
   - ``maximum_training_pair_count``: **(optional)** Limit the number of training image pairs to the given value.